zaphosting/docs/docs/assettocorsa-firststeps-connect.md

 ---
 id: assettocorsa-firststeps-connect
 title: "Assetto Corsa: Connect to the server"
-description: Information about various ways on how to connect to your Assetto Corsa server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about various ways on how to connect to your Assetto Corsa server from ZAP-Hosting
 sidebar_label: Connect to the server
 services:
   - gameserver-assettocorsa